OpenTermsArchive/contrib-versions/Skype/Privacy Policy.md

 When you activate Windows, a specific product key is associated with the device on which your software is installed.
 The product key and data about the software and your device is sent to Microsoft to help validate your license to the software.
 This data may be sent again if there is a need to re-activate or validate your license.
 On phones running Windows, device and network identifiers, as well as device location at the time of the first power up of the device, are also sent to Microsoft for the purpose of warranty registration, stock replenishment, and fraud prevention.

+Top of page Activity HistoryActivity History

+Activity history in Windows 10 helps keep track of the things you do on your device.
+Activity history keeps track of the apps and services you use, the files you open, and the websites you browse—and when you do these things.
+Your activity history is collected and stored locally on your device, and if you've signed into your device with a Microsoft account and given your permission, Windows sends your activity history to Microsoft.
+Once your activity history has been collected, Microsoft uses that data to enable cross-device experiences, to provide you with personalized experiences and relevant suggestions, and to help improve Microsoft products.

+Activity history is also created and sent to Microsoft when you use Microsoft apps, such as Microsoft Edge, and Office apps like Word, Excel, and PowerPoint, on mobile devices such as iOS and Android phones and tablets.
+If you are signed-in with your Microsoft account, you can continue activities on your Windows device that you started in Microsoft apps on your Android or iOS device.

 Top of page Advertising IDAdvertising ID

 Windows generates a unique advertising ID for each user on a device.
 When the advertising ID is enabled, apps (both Microsoft apps and third-party apps) can access and use the advertising ID in much the same way that websites can access and use a unique identifier stored in a cookie.
 Thus, your advertising ID can be used by app developers and advertising networks to provide more relevant advertising and other personalized experiences across their apps and on the web.
 Microsoft collects the advertising ID for the uses described here only when you choose to enable the advertising ID as part of your privacy setting.
 You can turn off access to this identifier at any time by turning off the advertising ID in your privacy settings (in Start >.
 Settings >.
 Privacy).
 If you choose to turn it on again, the advertising ID will be reset and a new identifier will be generated.
 When a third-party app accesses the advertising ID, its use of the advertising ID will be subject to its own privacy policy.
 For more information on Microsoft’s use of data for advertising, see the How We Use Data section of this statement.

 Top of page DiagnosticsDiagnostics

-As you use Windows, we collect diagnostic data that helps us fix problems and improve Microsoft products.
-If you choose to turn on **Tailored experiences**, this data can also be used to personalize your experiences with Microsoft products.
+There are two levels of diagnostic data: Basic and Full.
+Microsoft uses diagnostic data to keep Windows secure and up-to-date, troubleshoot problems, and make product improvements.
+Regardless of your selection your device will be just as secure and operate normally.
 This data is transmitted to Microsoft and stored with one or more unique identifiers that can help us recognize an individual user on an individual device and understand the device's service issues and use patterns.

-There are two levels of diagnostic and usage data: **Basic** and **Full**.
-At the lowest level, **Basic**, we collect only data necessary to keep Windows devices up-to-date and secure.
-Basic data includes data about the device itself, the proper functioning of Windows and Microsoft Store updates, and basic error data.
+**Basic** data includes information about your device, its settings and capabilities, and whether it is performing properly.
 We collect the following data at the Basic level:

 *   Device, connectivity and configuration data:
     *   Data about the device such as the processor type, OEM manufacturer, type of battery and capacity, number and type of cameras, firmware, and memory attributes.